 The survey found that:

-Obesity Action Scotland call on the Scottish Government to introduce comprehensive restrictions to promotion of discretionary food and drink, covering as many promotion types and unhealthy food and drink as possible.
-The more comprehensive the restrictions, the smaller the chance that retailers would switch between promotion types, and the bigger the potential improvement of the population’s diet and health.
+Obesity Action Scotland call on the Scottish Government to introduce comprehensive restrictions on the promotion of discretionary food and drink.
+The more comprehensive the restrictions, the bigger the potential improvement of the population’s diet and health.